- A Brief History of the Kanban Methodology

 - Safety stock

-Having more kanban signals in a process means there will be more materials in the system, but this isn't necessarily bad.
-Most systems need a certain amount of buffer materials to accommodate customer orders and ensure that development happens on time.
+Having more Kanban signals in a process means there will be more materials in the system, but this isn't necessarily a bad thing.
+Most Kanban systems need a certain amount of buffer materials to accommodate customer orders and ensure that development happens on time.

-The scale of kanban implementation must also be considered.
-Kanban works best when implemented organization-wide rather than only in certain business processes.
-When kanban is only used in certain areas, problems may develop between the parts of a business that use the pull system and those still using a push system.
+The scale of Kanban implementation must also be considered.
+Kanban works best when implemented across the whole organization rather than only in certain business processes.
+When Kanban is only used in certain areas, problems may develop between the parts of a business that use the pull system and those still using a push system for new product development.

-Any organization thinking of using kanban should assess the current state of processes, do some research, and potentially seek advice about the best solutions.
+Any organization thinking of using Kanban should assess the current state of processes, do some research and collect data, and potentially seek advice about the best solutions for their workflow.

-No two kanban systems are exactly the same, but they all have several important things in common:
+That said, no two Kanban systems are the same, but they all have several important things in common:

-- They use visual signals to trigger actions.
+- Kanban systems use visual signals to trigger actions.
 Nothing happens without a signal.

-- They can help prevent wastes such an excess inventory and overproduction.
+- Kanban systems can help prevent wastes such as excess inventory and overproduction.

-- They put control of the system into the hands of everyday workers, not just managers.
+- Kanban systems put control of the system into the hands of everyday workers, not just managers.

-Kanban sets limits in a system.
-Actions are limited by kanbans, as is the quantity of work in process.
-By limiting these things, kanban makes it easier to see what's actually going on in a work process.
-This way, problems will more easily surface and can be fixed.
-Wastes may also surface and then people can work to reduce or eliminate them.
+Actions are limited by Kanban, as is the quantity of work in process.
+By limiting these things, Kanban makes it easier to see what's going on in a work process.
+This way, problems involving waste will more easily surface and have the chance to be fixed.